Rukeanu/SQL-8/README.md

 ![D08_01](misc/images/D08_01.png)

-The Penrose stairs or Penrose steps, also dubbed the impossible staircase, is an impossible object created by Lionel Penrose and his son Roger Penrose.
-A variation on the Penrose triangle, it is a two-dimensional depiction of a staircase in which the stairs make four 90-degree turns as they ascend or descend yet form a continuous loop, so that a person could climb them forever and never get any higher.
+The Penrose stairs or Penrose steps, also called the impossible staircase, is an impossible object created by Lionel Penrose and his son Roger Penrose.
+A variation of the Penrose Triangle, it is a two-dimensional representation of a staircase in which the stairs make four 90-degree turns as they ascend or descend, yet form a continuous loop so that a person could climb them forever and never get higher.
 This is clearly impossible in three dimensions.
-The "continuous staircase" was first presented in an article that the Penroses wrote in 1959, based on the so-called "triangle of Penrose" published by Roger Penrose in the British Journal of Psychology in 1958.
+The "continuous staircase" was first presented in an article written by the Penroses in 1959, based on the so-called "Penrose Triangle" published by Roger Penrose in the British Journal of Psychology in 1958.

-“Penrose Stairs” is a mathematical anomaly, actually Database Theory has 4 foundametal data anomalies (physical anomalies).
+"Penrose Stairs" is a mathematical anomaly, actually database theory has 4 foundametal data anomalies (physical anomalies).
-- Lost Update Anomaly
+- Lost Update Anomaly;
-- Dirty Reads Anomaly
+- Dirty Reads Anomaly;
-- Non-repeatable Reads Anomaly
+- Non-repeatable Reads Anomaly;
-- Phantom Read Anomaly
+- Phantom Read Anomaly.

-Therefore there are different Isolation Levels in ANSI SQL standard that prevent famous anomalies.
+Therefore, there are different isolation levels in ANSI SQL standard that prevent known anomalies.

 ![D08_02](misc/images/D08_02.png)

-From one side this matrix should be a Standard for every Relational Database, but reality ... looks a bit different.
+From one point of view, this matrix should be a standard for any Relational Database, but reality... looks a bit different.

 |  |  | |
 | ------ | ------ | ------ |